 Dandelion (Taraxacum officinale)

 Dandelion has a special composition of vitamins A, B, C, and D as well as the minerals iron, potassium, and zinc.
 This delicate little flower has leaves and roots that can cure a headache in no time.
 Consumed in raw salads, brewed into tea, or taken as a supplement, dandelion will relax you and relieve inflammation.
 It is especially effective for getting rid of that lingering achy feeling that keeps you on edge.
 Furthermore, its high content of vitamin A supports eye health, thus preventing the recurrent tension headaches caused by overexerting the eyes.

 Guarana (Paullinia cupana)

-This Amazon native is usually thought of as an energy booster and a concentration aid, thanks to its amazing guaranine content.
-However, it should not be overlooked that, in addition to acting as a stimulant, guaranine is also an effective way to enhance the effects of other pain relievers, whether herbal or commercial.
+This Amazon native, guarana, is usually thought of as an energy and concentration booster, thanks to its impressive guaranine content.
+However, it should not be overlooked that, in addition to acting as a stimulant, guaranine is also effective for enhancing the effects of other pain relievers, whether herbal or commercial.

 Lavender (Lavandula angustifolia)

-Sometimes, headaches are caused by erratic hormone levels in the body.
-This herb is particularly effective for targeting such headaches.
+Sometimes, headaches are caused by erratic hormone fluctuations in the body.
+Lavender is particularly effective for targeting such headaches.
 It can also relieve that twitchy feeling you may get in your neck when a headache comes on.
 For best results, you can enjoy a lavender tea or rub two drops of essential oil above your top lip to inhale the aroma.
 This can relieve everything from a small headache to a migraine.

 Next time you have a headache, before grabbing a pain reliever that can cause irritability or other side effects, try a deeply healing alternative remedy.
 These herbs have been cherished for centuries for their headache taming abilities, and they are widely available today for your comfort.